milsaware/wordled/README.md

 **Features**

+- A choice of either 3 or 5 letter games
-- 5 levels ranging from beginner to god mode.
+- 5 levels ranging from beginner to god mode
-- 2 difficulty settings.
+- 2 difficulty settings
 - Up to 13,000 words to play
 - New score keeping function for each level/difficulty
 - New streak keeping function for each level/difficulty